Rodan + Fields

 Step 3: Payment and Billing

 Using a radio button UI pattern allows scalability for additional payment methods.
 Input fields display full credit card information

 Returning users can now see their billing address and if they want to add a new credit card

 Stronger Value Proposition and Clarity for Consultant Step

 For RC users, “optional” was added to the section header, so users can still place an order with or without a consultant attached.
 PC users' updated copy is more clear about the attached consultant being included and how to select one.

 Depending on the user type, the next call to action will be different and the module will turn on or off accordingly.
 Also, breaking up the content with a variety of UI designs helps condense the amount of modules and visual noise.

-After less than 2 months of launch, ther was a 30% relative CVR lift among new customers post-launch of the new checkout flow.
+After less than 2 months of launch, ther was a 30% relative CVR lift among new customers completing purchases in the new checkout flow.

-For next steps, there are still some bugs that need be resolved in Jira plus some data layers that need to be corrected to collect the right analytics to see which other areas have been impacted to see if the redesign improved the increase for purchases and creating accounts.
+For next steps, there are still some bugs that need be resolved in Jira plus some data layers that need to be corrected to collect the right analytics such as: